GopiKrishna-3/Databricks-training/Week-3/Day-3/Readme.md

 ---

-# Business Use Cases
+# Real-Time Use Cases

-- Employee performance tracking
+- Employee performance analysis
+- Salary comparison
-- Sales analysis
+- Order analysis
-- HR reporting
+- HR reporting systems
-- Salary comparison systems

 ---

+# Recommended Database

+- MySQL 8+
+- MariaDB

+---

+# Suitable For

+- SQL Beginners
+- Placement Preparation
+- Window Function Practice
+- DBMS Lab Practice

+---

-# Skills Gained
+# Learning Outcomes

+By practicing these queries, you will improve:

-- Ranking concepts
+- Ranking logic
 - Analytical SQL
-- Reporting queries
+- Department-wise reporting
-- Window function practice
+- Window function skills

 ---

+# Project Goal

+The goal of this project is to provide practical experience with RANK() functions using business datasets.